Rent-to-Own Townhouses: Best Options and How to Find Them

 SHARE

-Rent-to-own allows you to live in a townhouse while saving for your down payment and boosting your finances to qualify for a future mortgage.
-However, rent-to-own agreements can also be more costly than traditional rentals, while others are outright scams.
-And townhouses bring their own complications, since they can be subject to homeowners associations, additional housing zoning regulations, and estate laws.
+Rent-to-own agreements offer a way to live in a townhouse while saving for your down payment and boosting your financial profile to qualify for a future mortgage.
+However, these agreements can be more costly than traditional rentals and sometimes risky due to potential scams.

-🏡 Looking for a rent-to-own townhouse but don't know where to begin?
-Clever Real Estate can connect you with a top-rated local buyer's agent who will assist you in finding the best townhouses or condos in your area.
-You may even qualify for cash back from Clever after closing.
+🏡 Looking for a rent-to-own townhouse but unsure where to start?
+Clever Real Estate can connect you with a top-rated local buyer's agent who will help you find the best townhouses or condos in your area.
+Clever can help you determine if buying outright now is an option.
+Plus, you may qualify for cash back from Clever after closing.
 Learn more.

 How to compare rent-to-own townhouses